Summary

 Learning and epilepsy

 Learning is important for people of all ages, not just children.
 Likewise, the impacts of epilepsy on learning can be experienced at any age.
-The extent of the impact is very individual; some learners are greatly affected while others may not be.
+The extent of the impact is very individual; some learners are greatly affected, while others may not be.

 The impact that epilepsy has on your learning can be related to the type of epilepsy you have, its cause and the brain regions it affects, as well as the treatment you are having.
-Being absent from school or training due to seizures may also affect your learning.

 Epilepsy can affect your cognitive skills